3D AOI connectivity is exceptionally important, but what about inspection quality? Part 2.

 IPC?

-The Mek ISO-Spector can be set to measure and compare against IPC-A-610 Class I, II or III.
+The Mek ISO-Spector 3D AOI can be set to measure and compare against IPC-A-610 Class I, II or III.
 With literally one press of a button the measurement can be activated after a program is ready.

 Foreign Materials

-The Mek ISO-Spector features a full range foreign material detection in all 3 dimensions, automatic skipping of unnecessary areas and automatic inclusion of empty areas.
+The Mek ISO-Spector 3D AOI system features a full range foreign material detection in all 3 dimensions, automatic skipping of unnecessary areas and automatic inclusion of empty areas.
 Again, it is literally a matter of pressing a button.

 Solder Joints